department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-08-print-button-analytics/research-report.md

 ## Comparative usage

-The Print button was clicked about x% as often as the "Start scheduling" button, which is one of the most-often used features in VAOS.
+In the same period of time the Print button was clicked about x% as often as the "Start scheduling" button, which is one of the most-often used features in VAOS.

 <img width="1619" alt="A chart showing clicks of the Start scheduling button from July 28th to August 21st 2023.
 A table below the chart shows that there were 179,763 clicks in the same time period" src="https://github.com/department-of-veterans-affairs/va.gov-team/assets/2536801/d971e2ce-b353-4b6b-b0ab-f1cd304c9bb1">